 He drank the leftover milk out of the cereal bowl.
 “They’re very tasty, and they’re healthy.”

 “Do they scream?”

 Ben closed his eyes and shook his head.
-Within three days we were preparing sweet potatoes.
+Within three days, we prepared sweet potatoes.
 They had these deep voices and got very threatening when stabbed with a fork.
-It was no fun at all.
+No fun at all.
 The higher pitched cries of terror from the baking potatoes were better.